The new Peer to Peer economy and payment in the Digital Age

-The Peer-to-Peer Economy is an exciting thing.
+The Peer to Peer Economy is an exciting thing.
 There was a time when paying someone else for an item or service was easy to do.
 It was back when our society and commerce were largely driven by a cash economy.

 Something cost $20, you had $20 in your wallet, and you paid for it – very simple.
 This was the preferred means of doing business for smaller, in-person transactions.
 Cash has always been an appealing and convenient vehicle.

-The Use of Credit Cards
+The Use of Credit Cards for payments

 Then we all started carrying credit cards.
 Some businesses were slow to adapt – and occasionally one still stumbles across a small store somewhere that accepts only cash.
 Generally speaking, we now have the option to pay for nearly everything we need by credit card.
 At least, when we’re dealing with retail businesses that have physical locations.